Red-Rapious/red-rapious.github.io/_tutorials/digits-recognition-part-0.md

 ## Prerequisites
 No advanced knowledge on neural networks is necessary to follow this series.
 I still recommend basic understanding of what a neural network is.
 If you don't know what a neural network is, or if you need a refresh, I suggest the incredible [3blue1brown's video series on neural networks](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi).
-Seriously, it's probably the best explanation on neural network one could find.
+Seriously, it's probably the best explanation on neural networks one could find.

 {% include video id="aircAruvnKk" provider="youtube" %}

 Furthermore, the code for this tutorial will be written in Rust.
 Once again, nothing too advanced, but a basic understanding of Rust is recommended.
 I will explain most details as we move forward, but understanding the code you'll write is the best way to learn.

 We will only use Rust's basic features such as `struct`, `enum`, and `Vector`.
-If you're familiar with these concepts, you'll be able to follow along.{: .notice--info}
+If you're familiar with these concepts, you'll be able to follow along.
+{: .notice--info}

 ## Steps of this tutorial
 ### Part 1: The Neural Network